adobe/appmeasurement/README.md

 >ℹ️ For new implementations we recommend using [Adobe Experience Platform Web SDK][1] which can be used to collect data for Analytics as well as other Adobe solutions and even third parties.

+AppMeasurement is a stand-alone JavaScript library used to implement Adobe Analytics.
+AppMeasurement is primarily used by businesses and website owners to track and analyze user interactions and behavior on their websites or mobile applications.
+The tool helps you to understand user engagement, measure the effectiveness of marketing campaigns, and make data-driven decisions to optimize online presence and improve performance.

-AppMeasurement is a stand alone JavaScript library used to implement Adobe Analytics when not using the [Adobe Tag Management Analytics Extension][2].
-You can download the [latest release][3] of AppMeasurement to get started.
+To get started you can either use the [Adobe Tag Management Analytics Extension][2] or download the [latest release][3] of the library from this repository.

 ## Source Files